|S-Boats in the Kriegsmarine - Norway 1944 - 1945|

 The 1.
 S-Schul-Fltl at Stavanger November 1944 - Picture: Archives Johan Aakre

 Without the 1.
-School-Fltl had arrived the 4.
+School-Fltl having arrived, the 4.
 SFltl was ordered to return to the western front after the outset of the offensive of the Ardennes where it arrived on 28.12.1944 without S 201, which after a grounding was left in Bergen, an without S 220, which had collided with a pier and had to stay at Kiel.

 K.S.V. - S 10, S 11, S 13, S 15, S 16 - in Ofotfjord 1944 - Picture: Archives Förderverein